Help For Families and Individuals

-Being asked not to see friends and family in larger groups is daunting, but there are lots of ways you can stay in touch, using social media for messages, or video calls.
+Being asked not to see friends and family is daunting, but there are lots of ways you can stay in touch, for example using social media for messages, or video calls.
 You should make sure you stay feeling connected even if you can’t physically be together.
 Lots of people will also be struggling so it will be helping them to make contact with them.

 If you had been receiving government provided food boxes and medicine deliveries, you can still access local support.
 For example there are several food banks throughout the borough, and some of these can be viewed on our food bank map.